joniles/mpxj/mkdocs/docs/faq.md

 try using [Retroweaver](http://retroweaver.sourceforge.net/).

 ## Known Issues with MPXJ
-**I have an MPP file created by MS Project 98, and some of the Flag field values are incorrect.**
+**I have an MPP file created by MS Project 98, and some Flag field values are incorrect.**

 The MPP8 file format is rather cryptic, and one part of it that I have yet to